gradgrind/fetrunner/README.md

 ## Running the tool

-Important: The FET command-line executable must be runnable by calling "fet-cl", i.e. it must be in the user's PATH.
+Important: By default the FET command-line executable ist expected to be runnable by calling "fet-cl", i.e. it must be in the user's PATH.
+There is, however, a command line option (-fet) to specify a different location, the value must be a full, absolute path.

 `fetrunner` can be run with just the source file as argument: